-Response Time: variable or fixed ratemeter response (All stated times correspond to a range of 10% to 90% of the final reading.)
+Response Time: variable or fixed ratemeter response (All stated times correspond to a range of 10% to 90% of the final reading).
 Factory default is "variable" so that the instrument will automatically adjust the response time to the best setting for the current count rate.

-Variable Response: Dependent on the number of counts present.
-Typically 4 to 25 seconds for FAST, and 4 to 60 seconds for SLOW.
+Variable Response: dependant on the number of counts present, typically 4 to 25 seconds for FAST, and 4 to 60 seconds for SLOW

-Fixed Response: The parameter is adjustable from 1 to 25 resulting in a FAST response from approximately 2 to 50 seconds.
-The SLOW response is approximately 10 to 250 seconds.
+Fixed Response: The parameter is adjustable from 1-25 seconds, resulting in a FAST response from approximately 2-50 seconds.
+The SLOW response is approximately 10-250 seconds.
 For MDA-type measurements, the fixed response mode is recommended.